dreger/audaciousfox.net/content/archive/unrollme-unravelled.md

 Plain English to me.

-But we need to separate and articulate the the different issues at play here, which I see boiling down to three different arguments:
+That said, we need to separate and articulate the different issues at play here, which I see boiling down to three different arguments:

 1. Uber has been conducting a masterclass in how to alienate the average, decent person.
 From their [toxic culture](https://qz.com/914946/a-female-engineers-account-of-working-at-uber-alleges-rampant-sexism-repeatedly-ignored-by-execs-and-hr/) — full of sexism and bullying — to the [Uber executives' visit to a Seoul "escort bar"](https://www.theinformation.com/uber-groups-visit-to-seoul-escort-bar-sparked-hr-complaint), the company, led by [a flame-throwing C.E.O.](https://mobile.nytimes.com/2017/04/23/technology/travis-kalanick-pushes-uber-and-himself-to-the-precipice.html), is both [massively valuable](https://www.bloomberg.com/features/2017-uber-airbnb-99-billion-idea/) and morally bankrupt.
 Uber employees looking for new jobs [have to defend themselves to recruiters][guardian], and in the current climate, anything associated with Uber is prequalified for scrutiny.
 2. Slice's selling of aggregated and “anonymized” email data is a scummy thing to do to its users.
 Additionally, the premise that stripping out a user's name ensures reasonable anonymity is ridiculous.
 Remember, this data isn't being combed through by humans, it's being dumped into machines that are designed to pick out patterns.
 Word usage, locale, time of day.
 With enough data and context, your emails will point to you, even if they don't explicitly include your name.
 Unroll.me should have been more upfront about how they used their users' data.